 Our fine animal friends start to shake and startle with the first snaps and whistles.
 They just want to get away from it all!

-Both of our dogs get especially frightened, and one New Year’s our leaper put a gash in his leg trying to escape the fenced yard we thought would keep him safe.
+Both of our dogs would get especially frightened, and one New Year’s our leaper put a gash in his leg trying to escape the fenced yard we thought would keep him safe.

 The “threat” of the fireworks assault can be so overwhelming that the animals may need some help dealing, and with a little preparation we can help our pets cope with the trauma of New Year’s Eve fireworks.